HL7/US-Core/input/intro-notes/StructureDefinition-us-core-documentreference-intro.md

 The following are example usage scenarios for the US Core DocumentReference profile.
 See the [Clinical Notes] section for additional detail on using this profile for Clinical Notes:

 -   Query for all documents belonging to a Patient
--   Query for a specific Clinical Note type (e.g. Discharge Summary or Continuity of Care Document (CCD))
+-   Query for a specific Clinical Note type (e.g., Discharge Summary or Continuity of Care Document (CCD))
 -   Query for all Clinical Notes belonging to a Patient
 -   Write a new Note to a Patient's Chart